aowss/dddsample-core/README.md

     ./mvnw spring-boot:run

 For Windows users, use the included `mvnw.cmd` file instead, without the `./` but using the same arguments.

+## How to test

+### Integration tests

+We use [Testcontainers](https://testcontainers.com) and follow the approach described in [Getting started with Testcontainers in a Java Spring Boot Project](https://testcontainers.com/guides/testing-spring-boot-rest-api-using-testcontainers/) and in the [Spring Boot documentation](Getting started with Testcontainers in a Java Spring Boot Project).

+The DDL script is [`schema.sql`](./src/main/resources/schema.sql).
+The initial data script is [`data.sql`](./src/main/resources/data.sql).

 ## Entity relationships